 System Additions.
 During the Term of this SLA, the Judicial Council may, at its sole option and in its sole discretion, notify Licensee that it desires additional solar power generating capacity to be installed upon negotiated pricing terms and conditions similar to those of the existing SPPA and this SLA.
 The Judicial Council and Licensee shall meet and confer to determine the amount of additional solar power generating capacity which Licensee believes can be technically and economically installed.
 In the event that the Judicial Council and Licensee agree that additional solar power generating capacity can be installed, the SPPA and this SLA will be amended to reflect the installation and operation of the additional solar power generating capacity.
 The Judicial Council reserves the right in its sole discretion to pursue other suppliers of renewable power generating capacity at the Site and Licensee has no exclusive option or right to provide such additional renewable power generating capacity.

 Prevailing Wage.
-For construction and installation of the System, Licensee and its Licensees and subcontractor(s) shall pay the rate of wages for regular, overtime, and holiday work plus employer payments for all benefits generally prevailing in the locality in which the work is to be performed, as determined by the State Department of Industrial Relations.
+For construction and installation of the System, Licensee and its subcontractor(s) shall pay the rate of wages for regular, overtime, and holiday work plus employer payments for all benefits generally prevailing in the locality in which the work is to be performed, as determined by the State Department of Industrial Relations.
 This requirement shall include all crafts, classifications, or types of workmen used at the Licensed Area at the point of delivery of Licensee, or Licensee’s subcontractor(s), for the assembly and installation of the System including the materials at the Licensed Area under this SLA.
 Licensee shall comply with all Applicable Laws governing the payment of prevailing wage as identified in the California Labor Code and Applicable Laws.
 Licensee shall certify that it will comply with Applicable Laws related to prevailing wage using the form attached hereto as Exhibit G. Licensee shall require that all contracts for construction let pursuant to this License shall incorporate the prevailing wage provisions set forth in Exhibit H.

 INSURANCE